Euro S50 Single Vanos

 Insert towels in vanos solenoid chambers to protect oil passages from debris contamination (towels).

-Exhaust camshaft groove on first guide bearing will be roughly aligned with groove on first bearing cover (picture).
+When inspecting the alignment , the groove on the exhaust camshaft at the first guide bearing will be roughly aligned with the groove on the first bearing cover, as shown in the picture.

-Place open wrench (24mm combo wrench) on intake camshaft hex at front of camshaft.
+To begin , fully retard the intake camshaft timing by placing an open wrench (24mm combo wrench) on the hex at the front of the intake camshaft.

 Note: Rotating camshaft is most effective when standing at exhaust side of car.